graphql-compose/graphql-compose-mongoose/README.md

 graphql-compose-mongoose
 ======================
 This is a plugin for [graphql-compose](https://github.com/nodkz/graphql-compose), which derives GraphQLType from your [mongoose model](https://github.com/Automattic/mongoose).
-Also derives bunch of internals GraphQL Types.
+Also derives bunch of internal GraphQL Types.
 Provide all CRUD resolvers, including `graphql connection`.

 Installation
 ============